Sign In

 Haebom

-Hidden Price: Cognitive Overload and Emotional Strain
+The Hidden Cost: Cognitive Overload and Emotional Tension

-Solution: Organizational support for connection and recovery
+Solution: Organizational Support for Connection and Recovery

 1.